 Develop and use internal continuous Quality Assurance processes using data analysis, process and practice modification, supervision, and other methods to ensure the quality of services provided.

 Utilize encrypted email for any electronic communication regarding a Child and/or a Child’s family.

+Serve any Child referred to the Contractor for shelter bed Placement from within the Contractor’s contracted Service Area.

+Serve any Child referred to the Contractor for alternative services from within the Contractor’s contracted counties for alternative services.

 Delivery of CWES